ashutoshaay26/ashutoshaay26.github.io/_pages/myself.md

 ---

 ## + **Travelled and lived so far**
 I love travelling and backpacking.
-Always fascinated about vivid cultures and human emotions that India (Bharat) carries.
-I prefer mountains as a refreshing trip.
+Always fascinated by the vivid cultures and human emotions that India (Bharat) carries.
+I prefer the mountains as a refreshing trip.
 Cool breeze + Morning Sunshine + trees are good enough to rejuvenate neurones.
 - Rishikesh
 - Sikkim
 - Darjeeling